richpauloo/rp/content/project/r4wrds/index.md

 <center>{{< tweet 1412473253717712896 >}}</center>

 Throughout my PhD I often wished I had a data science textbook (like [r4ds](https://r4ds.had.co.nz/)) designed specifically for problems in water resources.
-Recently, [@riverpeek](https://twitter.com/riverpeek) were given the opportunity to build such a course for the California Water Board, and so we created [r4wrds.com](r4wrds.com) (R for Water Resources Data Science).
+Recently, [@riverpeek](https://twitter.com/riverpeek) and I were given the opportunity to build such a course for the California Water Board, and so we created [r4wrds.com](r4wrds.com) (R for Water Resources Data Science).
 We hope that academic, governmental, and private audiences find something useful in the material and examples we cover.

 Water resources is a broad field encompassing many specialties, from urban to rural management, from quantity to quality, and from surface to groundwater.
 As a field, we face modern challenges posed by aging infrastructure, a changing climate, population growth, unsustainable demand, and contamination.
 These interconnected challenges demand modern, shareable, scalable solutions. [r4wrds](r4wrds.com) provides a foundation in reproducible data science to address those challenges.